sprockets/sprockets.mixins.sentry/docs/index.rst

   - Move raven client initialization into ``sprockets.mixins.sentry.install``
   - Add support for setting raven.Client options when calling ``install`` on the application.
+  - The sentry "environment" is set to the ``$ENVIRONMENT`` environment variable if it is set.

 * `1.0.0`_